mon5termatt/SV08-Community/mods/multifan.md

-# Tie your two parts fans together to use as one sigle fan unit
+# Tie your two parts fans together to use as one single fan unit

 ### Credits to [Roar Ree on FB](https://www.facebook.com/groups/6997076173737632/permalink/7222730737838840)
     [multi_pin fan_pins]